evanjpw/newertype/README.md

 * The `bytes()` built-in currently just forces all wrapped `str` objects to "utf-8" as an encoding.
  If you need a *different* encoding, use `bytes()` of `.inner`.
 * There are a *bunch* more methods that should be in the whitelist for forwarding.
 That's a work in progress.
+* Pickling _does not work_, currently, but can be made to work if there is popular demand.

 ## Project Resources